Master of Library & Information Science

 Culminating Experience Requirement

 MLIS students are required to demonstrate proficiency in the field of library and information science.
-INFOST 799 (591): Research in Library and Information Science is the culminating experience for the MLIS program.
+INFOST 799 (591): Research Methods in Information Studies is the culminating experience for the MLIS program.
 (Effective Fall 2016)

 Please note: Students who transfer in a research methods course from another university cannot use it as the culminating experience.
-They will need to successfully complete INFOST 799 (591): Research in Library and Information Science or complete the thesis to meet the requirement for the culminating experience.
+They will need to successfully complete INFOST 799 (591): Research Methods in Information Studies or complete the thesis to meet the requirement for the culminating experience.

 Students choosing the thesis option must take at least three credits of thesis coursework INFOST 898 in addition to the 36 credits required for Culminating Experience, making the minimum credits required for the thesis option 39 credits.
 However, only 3 credits of thesis coursework may count towards the total degree credit requirement of 39.